 Where possible, we have included information obtained through the 2011 Statistics Canada Census.
-Where data was unavailable for 2011, we have used information from the 2006 Census.
-The 2006 Census remains a valuable source of information about populations in Vancouver because it contains details collected through the mandatory long-form Census, which was discontinued prior to the 2011 Census.
-Also, at the time of publication of these Profiles, only limited data from the 2011 Census has been released.
+At the time of publication, only limited data from the 2011 Census has been released.
+For that reason, where data was unavailable for 2011, we have used information from the 2006 Census.
+Nevertheless, the 2006 Census remains a valuable source of information about populations in Vancouver because it contains details collected through the mandatory long-form Census, which was discontinued prior to the 2011 Census.